 Due to the new infrastructure upgrades in Chrome, my article no longer serves.
 You can use this article for working with Internet Explorer and previous versions of Chrome, Firefox, Safari, etc. But for the updated one, please have a look at one of the best articles - How to get HTTPS working on your local development environment in 5 minutes by my close friend Daksh Shah.

-As a developer, it is always a pain to test the payment gateways and other applications securely in our localhost. πŸ’» Anything and everything, including Google Chrome, now asks you to have a secure URL that starts with πŸ”’ https://, which is a pain for most of the developers, as there’s a cost involved in it.
-For those who don’t know, we can create a self-signed certificate and make it trusted locally, to test out things. 😎
+As a developer, it is always a pain to test the payment gateways and other applications securely in our localhost. π» Anything and everything, including Google Chrome, now asks you to have a secure URL that starts with π https://

 The main reasons to create a secure website is for: